pryv/service-core/README.md

 If you're running into a lot of test failures, it may be because your Mongo database is empty, so try to `just test storage` first.

-If you are getting multiple seemingly unrelated errors following a branch switch, try to `just clean` then `just compile-release`.
+If you are getting multiple seemingly unrelated errors following a branch switch, try to `just clean`.

 ### Docker installation on Linux